christianwach/civicrm-wp-profile-sync/docs/ACFE.md

 *Tip:* If you have used Caldera Forms CiviCRM, then the available options in each of the Actions should be relatively familiar to you.
 I have tried to keep the functionality in this UI as recognisable as possible.

+### CiviCRM Form Actions

+The following are some notes about the usage of CiviCRM Form Actions:

+#### CiviCRM Case Action

+To use the Message Field that is available when creating a Case has been skipped (because the Contact already has a Case of the selected Type) an action reference of the form `{action:your-action-name:dismiss_message}` is needed.
+Replace `your-action-name` with the value from the Case Action's *Action name* Field.

 ## What's Missing?

 When compared to Caldera Forms CiviCRM, the following features are not available yet: